andygaspar/PHYLOES/README.md

+# Installation

-1) Run install.sh on terminal to install all requirements via pip and cpp extension
+Run install.sh on terminal to install all requirements via pip and cpp extension

+# Run PhyloES

 2) Download and install FastME at http://www.atgc-montpellier.fr/fastme/binaries.php software and add executable file <fastme> into Solvers/FastME